 The Occupational Safety and Health Administration (OSHA) recommends that employers conduct investigations of workplace incidents using a four-step system.This article provides an overview of how to conduct a thorough incident investigation after an incident has been reported.
-Employers can follow this guide to be sure all stages of an investigation are completed appropriately.
+Employers can follow this workflow to be sure all stages of an investigation are completed appropriately.

 1. Preserve and Document the Incident Scene